 Whatever process I do or do not have, it starts with an idea, always.
 Something I read, or see, or hear, gets into my head in a way that I have to keep thinking about.
 Sometimes it’s a new character I realize I’m slowly meeting, whose story I am supposed to tell.
 Sometimes I see something out in the world that makes me ask questions, and the questions start to breed small mental stories.

 Once the seed is planted, I mull.
 I’m a muller.
 I can’t even begin to write about something unless I’ve been rolling it around in my brainpan for some time – which is handy in that I’m a Noticer and I’m always mulling over something.
 The way I know it’s time to write about it, I suppose, is when I catch myself trying to put the something into words, because language is not my brain’s native language.
 Occasionally it will be nothing more than a turn of phrase I’m attempting to perfect for reasons I don’t yet know.
-I write those down in a notebook that I carry with me at all times, if I’m away from home.
+I write those down in a notebook that I carry with me when I’m away from home.
 If I’m near my computer, I’ll log them in one of the many “trash bin” files I keep on my hard drive.

 Every major project I work on has an associated “trash bin” document, where I keep the finished or semi-finished thoughts that don’t yet fit into the piece at its current stage.
 This particular blog entry began as a line that now finds its home in the previous paragraph.
-Sometimes a piece will grow entirely out of the bits and pieces all hanging out in the bin, once enough of them are sitting there, next to each other, for me to be able to see a larger shape.
+Sometimes a thing will grow entirely out of the bits and pieces all hanging out in the bin, once enough of them are sitting there, next to each other, for me to be able to see a larger shape.
 That’s atypical, though.

 I do definitely have some specific needs when I write, these days, and that could be considered part of my creative process.
 I used to be able to write anywhere, as described above, but that stopped being true a long time ago.
 These days I need a quiet, dark-ish, uncluttered environment.
 I need to be physically comfortable.
 I need a beverage of some kind (like magic writing tea) on hand.
 I need to not have the weight of unfinished responsibilities weighing on me.
 Sometimes I need music – only ever non-vocal (or else part of me is listening to and processing the words, no matter how many times I’ve heard it before), non-aggressive (I need to write from a place of calm), and the same track on repeat so I can start to ignore it as background noise.
 Richard Armitage’s suggestion of David Darling’s Morning saw me through a lot of writing days last autumn.
 I mostly need to be alone.
 A closed door between me and other people seems to help.
 I need to know I can get to the internet if I need it, to look something up, but I also need to work with the browser closed.

 Some people swear by outlining.
 I’m a total failpot at it.
 Every time I have outlined a story, I’ve gotten hung up on trying to make the story fit the outline even when it wasn’t working.
 I’ve had to embrace the fact that I am a seat-of-her-pants kind of writer.
 Exciting things happen that way sometimes, so I’m not knocking being a pantser by any means.
 I can do small-scale outlining sometimes – the next handful of scenes or notable events, at most – with moderate success, but beyond that, I’m just getting in my own way.
-I even failed at outlining when it was required for scholarly essays.
-When we had to turn in an outline before the final paper, I earned a 0 on that portion of the assignment one hundred percent of the time.
+I even failed at outlining when it was required for scholarly essays in school.
+When we had to turn in an outline before the final paper, I earned a zero on that portion of the assignment one hundred percent of the time.
 I could only ever bullshit one after the paper was done through reverse engineering.
 I don’t like to think of it as not being able to stick to the plan.
 More like, the plan is never what the real thing needs to be.
 I need the freedom to discover the finished product on its own terms.

 I think that principle translates to every other kind of art I practice as well, and has to do with my reasons for being very bad at portrait photography.
 The end goal there is too clear before the camera even comes out; worse, it’s someone else’s goal that I am being tasked with realizing.
 When I Art, it’s a process of discovery, not of fabrication.